Follow us

 - personal technical equipment including your mountaineering shoes

-Meeting and transport : Meet at 08.30am at the Chamonix Guides Company: 190 place de l’église
+Meeting : Meet at 08.30am at the Chamonix Guides Company: 190 place de l’église

 Guiding policy : 3 to 4 people.
-The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
-It guarantees the most balanced groups as possible as well as high-quality personalised advice.
+The Compagnie des Guides de Chamonix's guiding policy guarantees the most balanced groups as possible as well as high-quality personalised advice.

 Accommodation : 2 nights in huts with dinner & breakfast.